-Section 4 also one standard precondition-type related to the attributes above: "qos".
+Section 4 also defines one standard precondition-type related to the attributes above: "qos".
 If in the future it was needed to standardize further precondition-types, they would need to be defined in a standards track document.
+Future precondition-types MUST define the semantics with respect to the offer/answer model, as this document defined these semantics for quality of service preconditions in Section 5.